 Gigapixel is superior to Lightroom Super Resolution for two reasons.
 First, unless you’re willing to endure a simple but clumsy workaround, Lightroom Super Resolution is limited to 200% upscales compared to Gigapixel’s maximum of 600%.

-Second, my tests have found Gigapixel AI is better than Lightroom Super Resolution when upscaling complex scenery and portraits.
+Second, my tests have found that Gigapixel is better than Lightroom Super Resolution when upscaling complex scenery and portraits.
 Nonetheless, if you are a Lightroom subscriber with infrequent upscaling needs, you might find Lightroom Super Resolution good enough.
-But, if you want the best, Lightroom Super Resolution is well beaten by Gigapixel.
+But, regarding image quality, Gigapixel is leagues ahead.

 Read Lightroom Review for more information, samples, and comparisons.